Originally posted March 13, 2015. Video from Aug 29, 2018.

 We cannot merely show back up to worship; we cannot hide or ignore our sin.
 If we want to be free of it, we must give it to God in confession.
 “Through [Christ] then let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge his name” (Heb 13:15).
 Only then will we see the beauty of Christ’s love and radiate his own splendor as his bride.
 And then we shall sing in that great multitude: “‘Hallelujah!
 For the Lord our God the Almighty reigns.
 Let us rejoice and exult and give him the glory, for the marriage of the Lamb has come, and his Bride has made herself ready; it was granted her to clothe herself with fine linen, bright and pure’—for the fine linen is the righteous deeds of the saints” (Rev 19:6-8).
 Amen.

 Originally posted March 16, 2015.
-Video from Aug 22, 2018, courtesy of our ministers in Warner Robins, Brother Tim Childs.
+Video from Aug 22, 2018, courtesy of one of our ministers in Warner Robins, Brother Tim Childs.

 In the last three chapters or so of his work, Hosea summarizes much of the case he has brought against the nation of Israel.
 As we saw last week, this summary began by reminding them of who they are, whom they serve, and what the Lord had done for them (11:12-12:14).
 In chapter 13, he now continues his summary by recounting the charges on which Israel is being indicted.
 The chapter therefore contains many parallels to the first four chapters of the book, though stated with even greater force and brevity.
 In every case, though, Israel’s sin is depicted as an ungrateful abuse of the good things God had given them.